Frequently Asked Questions

 What's the difference between canceling my subscription and deleting my account?

-CANCELING SUBSCRIPTION: You stop paying but your account remains.
+Canceling Subscription: You stop paying but your account remains.
 We keep your data for 90 days so you can re-subscribe and restore everything.
-DELETING ACCOUNT: You want to permanently leave.
+Deleting Account: You want to permanently leave.
 Your account enters a 30-day grace period, then all personal data is permanently deleted per GDPR.
 Cancel = pause with 90-day data retention.
 Delete = permanent with 30-day grace period.

 Can other household members see my meals?